timjstewart/flint/README.md

 ## follows_schema

 Creates a linter that can operate on JSON content to ensure that it adheres to a JSON schema.

+## shell_command

+Creates a linter that runs a shell command on a file and raises errors if the command fails.